heristop/gutenku/packages/front/content/2026-01-18-gutenku-technical-deep-dive.en.md

 **Verse distance** carries the highest weight, and it's the most counterintuitive.
 Haiku whose lines came from nearby passages in the original book score higher than those assembled from random corners.
 Why?
 Proximity in the source text means the author was thinking along a thread - the lines carry echoes of a single train of thought.

 **Markov flow** asks a simple question: would these words appear together naturally?
-The algorithm trains bigram probabilities on the full corpus of fetched Gutenberg books - learning what word sequences each author tends to use.
+The algorithm trains bigram probabilities on all fetched Gutenberg books - learning what word sequences each author tends to use.
 "Cherry blossom" scores high.
 "Cherry algorithm" does not.

 $$P(\text{"blossom"} \mid \text{"cherry"}) = 0.73$$ → Words that belong together